 Peritoneum (lining of the abdomen)

-Peritoneal mesothelioma doesn’t metastasize outside the abdominal cavity during the early onset.
-Your abdominal cavity consists of your stomach, spleen, intestines, liver and other organs contained in your belly.
-Distant metastases occur in about 50% of people
+Peritoneal mesothelioma doesn’t metastasize outside the abdominal cavity during early onset.
+Your abdominal cavity consists of your stomach, spleen, intestines, liver and other organs in your belly.
+Distant metastases occur in about 50% of people with peritoneal mesothelioma.

 Metastatic Pericardial and Testicular Mesothelioma